 Protecting those who are vulnerable from the cold is a highly rewardable action, as illustrated by this beautiful story of a pious man taking off his own coat to shield a poor man:

 This winter, thousand of families are vulnerable to the elements, whether they are refugees living in flimsy tents, victims of war living in bombed-out houses, or low-income families who can’t afford winter essentials.
-Muslim Hands is on the ground in 11 locations in the UK and worldwide distributing life-saving emergency relief including food, blankets and shelter kits.
-Donate to our Below Zero: Winter Appeal to keep a family warm and alive.
+Muslim Hands is on the ground in 10 locations in the UK and worldwide distributing life-saving emergency relief including food, blankets and warm clothes.
+Donate to our Surviving Winter Appeal to keep a family warm and alive.

 Hopefully, you are now feeling slightly less miffed about the long and lingering winter.
 With these seven tips up your sleeve, you can make the the most of the believer’s best season!